skagankose/skagankose.github.io/index.md

 The resulting network composed of 1,382 nodes (users) and 27,118 directed edges (according to followers and followees).
 Here is the graph.

 ![STN Graph](skagankose.github.io/images/pageRank.png)
-*Figure 1: Sehir University's Twitter network with PageRank based representation (where bigger nodes means higher popularity)*
+*Figure 1: Sehir University's Twitter network with PageRank based representation (where big nodes mean high popularity)*

 Note that the color and the size of the nodes are according to [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) centrality score.

 # Natural Language Processing Analysis

+After retrieving tweets, I moved onto the analysis.

 ## Topic Determination

+To assign a certain topic distribution to each user, first, we labeled each of their tweets.
+The problem here though, we didn't know which label to use.
+To this respect, first, we analyzed the STN using a topic modeling algorithm, more specifically, latent dirichlet allocation (LDA).
+We won't go into details of LDA for the sake of simplicity.
+To earn more about LDA see [2].
+By using LDA, we were able extract four main topics popular among Sehir members.

 ## Label prediction